Passive Voice ESL Games, Activities and Worksheets

 ESL Passive Voice Game - Grammar and Speaking: Gap-fill, Asking and Answering Questions from Prompts - Group Work - Intermediate (B1) - 30 minutes

 In this free passive voice game, students practice making 'Name three' questions in the past and present passive.
-Students take it in turns to pick up a card and make a 'Name three' question by completing the gap with the passive form of the verb in brackets.
-The student then reads the question to the group, e.g. 'Name three books that were made into films'.
-The other group members then race to answer by naming three things belonging to the category.
+In groups, students take turns picking up a card and making a 'Name three' question by completing the gap with the past or present passive form of the verb in brackets.
+The student then reads the question to the group, e.g. 'Name three books that were made into films.'
+The group members then race to answer by naming three things belonging to the category.
 The first student to do this successfully keeps the card.
-The student with the most cards at the end of the game is the winner.
+The student with the most cards at the end of the game wins.

 Name Three Preview